shivannis/xandr-docs-public/xandr-docs/articles/bidders/dv360-buyer-ui-deal-acceptance-workflows.md

 ---
-title: Microsoft Bidders - DV360 Buyer UI Deal Acceptance Workflows
+title: Bidders - DV360 Buyer UI Deal Acceptance Workflows
 description: The article outlines the workflows for deal acceptance in DV360 Buyer UI. ms.date: 10/28/2023
 ---

-# DV360 Buyer UI deal acceptance workflows
+# Bidders - DV360 Buyer UI deal acceptance workflows

 > [!NOTE]
 > This product is currently in Beta stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
 If